KaiKai7/Wall-Mark/Instructions.md

 ##  Overview

-###  Wall Mark is a simple app that will create a link to view articles behind paywalls.
+###  Wall Mark is a simple app that will create a link to view articles behind paywalls

 The app uses pre existing sites from the web, to create a link to read articles.